Recently in Real Estate Category

 Next, a little bit of transparency: "This includes a rate lock of 30 days, and is subject to change until such time as the lender accepts the rate lock.
 Your loan is/is not currently locked.
 If it is locked, your lock expires n/a (date) and the loan must be funded by that time in order to receive this rate.
 Should any of these numbers other than the value of the applicable index change, your loan provider must present you with an updated estimate via this form at least ten calendar days prior to final loan documents.

 Now, some real transparency!
 Let's tell the consumers what it will take to qualify: "This loan requires full documentation of income/stated income/no income requirement.
 It requires a debt to income ratio not exceeding 50%, and a loan to value ratio not exceeding 80%.
 This quote is based upon a FICO score of 640, with the following mortgage delinquencies in the preceding 24 months 2x30 0 x 60 0 x90, and the following non-mortgage delinquencies n/a x30 n/a x 60 n/a x90.
 Based upon known debts service of $1643 per month, of which $1483 will be replaced by this loan, and prorated monthly property taxes of $166 per month and prorated insurance costs of $72 per month and other monthly housing costs of $230 per month, you will need an monthly income of $3753 to qualify for this loan, and the property must appraise for a minimum of $260,250 in order for this loan to be accepted by the underwriters.
 If any of these values changes by 1% of the estimated value, your loan provider must present you with an updated estimate via this form at least ten calendar days prior to final loan documents.
-Note that misrepresentation of your financial position or of the property value is a felony punishable by up to five years in federal prison, and conspiracy is a separate felony offense also punishable for up to five years in federal prison, and you may also forfeits legal protections afforded most consumers" Most people can look at this and tell if they qualify.
+Note that misrepresentation of your financial position or of the property value is a felony punishable by up to five years in federal prison, and conspiracy is a separate felony offense also punishable for up to five years in federal prison, and you may also forfeit legal protections afforded most consumers" Most people can look at this and tell if they qualify.
 No more loan providers baiting someone with a loan they know they're not going to qualify for!
 There could even be a standard list of common "loan busters" attached.
 Finally, it lets people know that they need to tell the truth, the whole truth, and nothing but the truth in order to receive all of those nice protections the law has granted consumers against lenders.
 Furthermore, other people, such as agents and sellers, can look at this and see something that really tells them whether or not these people are going to qualify for this lean.
 No stringing other people along for two months before they find out the loan isn't possible!

 My point is this: Both consumers and those who are honest loan providers will benefit from moving the moment of truth forward from final loan documents.
 The only people that will be hurt are those who make a habit of low-balling their estimates - telling people about loans that there's really no way they can deliver.
 The current situation, where consumers are likely to sign up with the person that tells them the best fairy tale, even if they shouldn't get a loan at all.
 The current situation encourages telling fairy tales in order to get people signed up.
 I don't think anyone will argue that's a good thing.
 The replacement should encourage people to understand how loans really work.